Delaware Corporation: Everything You Need to Know

 The time varies, but in general, your corporation should be registered one to three weeks after filing.
 If you need your corporation registered faster, you can pay expediting fees.
 A corporation can be registered in Delaware in as little as an hour.

 If you have any questions about how to register your business as a Delaware corporation, post your legal needs on UpCounsel for help.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.